Your browser is no longer supported

 The Balancing Pool exists to facilitate policy implementation to support the functioning of the electricity industry for the benefit of Albertans.

-The Alberta Utilities Commission (AUC) has evolved from the former Electric Utilities Board (EUB) to provide adjudication on ISO rules, transmission applications, penalties and any other related market challenges.
+The Alberta Utilities Commission (AUC) provides adjudication on ISO rules, transmission applications, penalties and any other related market challenges.

 The Market Surveillance Administrator (MSA) provides the surveillance function for the market.
-While the AESO has a role to collect information and recommend areas for evaluation, only the MSA can recommend penalties or fines to the AUC.
+The AESO gathers information and suggests evaluation areas, but only the MSA can propose penalties or fines to the AUC.

 • Legislative and policy framework